diemildefreude/sepSite/README.md

 js
 ----------
 Instead of adopting a convenient, ready-made thing like swipe.js or slick-slider, I made an image carousel in vanilla js.
 The bulk of the code is in slider.js/slider.css and it has two implementations specified in linkCarousel.js/.php and dualCarousel.js/.php.
 The slider is very full featured with a11y considerations like having windows narrator reading the alt text when tabbing through the image.
 With narrator off, left/right keys work as well.
-Clicking images on the dualCarousel zooms in on them, and if you further zoom in on them (with wheel/pinch) and then touch/click to zoom out the page will be restored to 100% scaling.
-Does not currently support multiple instances of a carousel on a page, just because I haven't needed that.
+Horizontal swiping/scrolling can be used to navigate the slider as well.
+Does not currently support multiple instances of a carousel on a page, just because I haven't needed that, but you could change this by giving each instance unique IDs for its elements.
 Size of the slider is set in slider.css root.

 setup
 ----------